 How to Recycle Plastic Bags

 Plastic bags are everywhere.
 You see them on store shelves, full of every imaginable product.
 You see rolls of them every few feet in the produce section.
-The checker tucks whatever you purchased inside a plastic bag (unless you requested paper or no bag at all).
+The checker tucks whatever you purchased inside a plastic bag or bubble wrap (unless you requested paper or no bag at all).
 At home, you put your trash in big plastic bags and drop them in cans that are emptied into big trucks on trash day.
 Then it all goes to a landfill, an incinerator, or who knows where?

 But not everyone is as tidy as you are.
 Other people’s plastic bags are blowing along the edges of freeways, clogging the storm drains, and killing the animals that encounter them in the wild.
 We all know this is wrong, but is carefully adding discarded plastic bags to the waste stream any better than littering?
 Not really.
 So what can we do about it?

 Your curbside recycling cans and bins probably include plastic on the list of acceptable materials, but this invitation doesn’t extend to plastic bags.
 According to the PBS video “Why you shouldn’t recycle plastic bags at home” plastic bags interfere with the sorting process necessary for single-stream recycling (which includes your curbside pickup services).
 There’s no easy way to determine what kind of plastic these bags are made from, they often get tangled in the sorting equipment, and just a few unnoticed plastic bags can contaminate an entire bale of paper, which means that it can’t be resold.
 Wet or dirty bags are too labor-intensive to dry and clean.
 Workers simply throw them in the trash, even if they contain materials that could be easily recycled.
 While it seems counterintuitive, recycling companies urge their customers to discard plastic bags at home because it makes the entire recycling process more efficient.